The Opstrace Distribution is a secure, horizontally-scalable, open source observability platform that you can install in your cloud account.

 Opstrace automates the creation and management of a secure, horizontally-scalable metrics and logs platform.
-It consists of an installer that runs as a CLI to use your cloud credentials to provision and configure an Opstrace cluster in your account, as well as internal components that manage its ongoing lifecycle (repairing and updating components as needed).
+It consists of an installer that runs as a CLI to use your cloud credentials to provision and configure an Opstrace instance in your account, as well as internal components that manage its ongoing lifecycle (repairing and updating components as needed).

-Opstrace clusters expose a horizontally scalable Prometheus API, backed by Cortex, and a Loki API for logs collection.
+Opstrace instances expose a horizontally scalable Prometheus API, backed by Cortex, and a Loki API for logs collection.
 You can point your existing Prometheus or Fluentd/Promtail instances to it.
 We also plan to support a wide variety of other APIs, such as the Datadog agent.

 Frequently whole teams take weeks or months to set up a stack like this, and then it's an ongoing maintenance headache.
 And even if a team does all of this, they often skimp on certain critical aspects of configuration, such as exposing API endpoints securely or timely upgrades.